Libyans vent anger at Islamists after activist's shooting

 Hundreds took to the streets overnight to denounce the killing of a prominent political activist and critic of the Brotherhood, Abdelsalam al-Mosmary, who was shot dead on Friday after leaving a mosque.

-Mosmary, one of the first activists who took to the streets in Libya’s February 2011 uprising, was an outspoken opponent of the Brotherhood, whose Islamist political wing is the second biggest party in Libya’s General National Congress (GNC).
+Mosmary was an outspoken opponent of the Brotherhood, whose Islamist political wing is the second biggest party in the national congress.
 Two military officials were also killed in Benghazi on Friday.

 Libya’s government is struggling to assert its authority over armed groups that helped topple veteran leader Muammar Gaddafi in 2011, part of the wave of Arab Spring uprisings that also felled autocrats in Tunisia, Egypt and Yemen.

-Protesters in Benghazi invaded and set fire to a building housing the Muslim Brotherhood’s political wing, the Justice and Construction Party (JCP), witnesses said.
+Protesters in Benghazi set fire to two buildings - one belonging to the Muslim Brotherhood and another to its political wing, the Justice and Construction Party (JCP), witnesses said.

 “They shouted ‘Gather your belongings.
 Benghazi wants you out’,” Benghazi resident Rami al-Shahibi said.